jonashackt/jonashackt.github.io/index.md

 He´s building more & more with [Docker](https://www.docker.com/) & [Spring Cloud](http://projects.spring.io/spring-cloud/).
 And I always try to write practical & comprehensible blog posts (as you can see above :) ).

 I have been a SOA/Integration software architect & quit the job after successful implementing inside whole company.
 Why?
-Because those are just concepts & __culture eat´s software architecture for breakfast!__
+Because those are just concepts & __culture eat's software architecture for breakfast!__

 I love Mountainbiking, Surfing and beeing a proud Husband & Dad.